Updated August 19, 2021. The article was updated to correct minor grammatical errors and to update technical details.

 The Nurse Practitioner

-Nurse practitioners are licensed registered nurses who have completed advanced academic and supervised clinical training beyond their registered nurse certification.
-Most have masters degrees and many have doctoral degrees.
+Nurse practitioners (NP) are licensed registered nurses who have completed advanced academic and supervised clinical training beyond their registered nurse certification.
+Most have master’s degrees and many have doctoral degrees.
 Nurse practitioners provide a number of different health care services.
-They are trained to diagnose and treat a variety of conditions, and can order and interpret diagnostic tests and procedures, perform health screenings,give immunizations, and may prescribe most medications.
-Nurse practitioners often focus on health promotion, disease prevention and helping patients make healthy lifestyle choices.
+They are trained to diagnose and treat a variety of conditions and can order and interpret diagnostic tests and procedures, perform health screenings, give immunizations, and may prescribe most medications.
+Nurse practitioners often focus on health promotion, disease prevention, and helping patients make healthy lifestyle choices.
 They treat patients in outpatient settings and in the hospital.
-Although most nurse practitioners focus on primary care, many train and practice in fields as diverse as OB/GYN, pediatrics, oncology and dermatology.
+Although most nurse practitioners focus on primary care, many train and practice in fields as diverse as OB/GYN, pediatrics, oncology, and dermatology.
 An NP-C is a nurse practitioner who has successfully completed a national certification exam for adult and family nurse practitioners.
-Scope of practice and autonomy for nurse practitioners varies state by state with most states requiring nurse practitioners to complete a collaborative care agreement with a physician who provides an specified level of supervision and oversight.
+Scope of practice and autonomy for nurse practitioners varies state by state with most states requiring nurse practitioners to complete a collaborative care agreement with a physician who provides a specified level of supervision and oversight.

 The Doctor of Podiatric Medicine